FloWuenne/10xgenomic_cellranger_galaxy_genap2/README.md

                    --chemistry=threeprime
 ```

-* all the chemistry options are maybe needed as below:
+* all the chemistry options are maybe needed as shown below:

 ```
 --chemistry=CHEM    Assay configuration.
 One of: 'auto' for autodetection,